 As said earlier, the choice of the design depends a lot on the fabric and the type of clothing you are making.
 A baby dress is asking for a baby embroidery design , not the picture of a skeleton you would embroider on your teenage daughter’s t-shirt (if she begged enough)

 Small french knot flowers or bullion knot flowers are enough for small baby dresses – no need for complex designs.
-For kids dresses, you can select some of the baby embroidery designs shown here.
+For kids’ dresses, you can select some of the baby embroidery designs shown here.
 If you like butterfly here are some butterfly designs.
-Floral designs are always in demand.
+Floral designs are always in demand, so are peacock feather designs, butterfly designs and paisley designs.
 Check out some easy floral embroidery designs here.
-If you are confused about how to embroider flowers this post with 25 ways to embroider flowers will help you.
+If you are confused about how to embroider flowers, checkout this post on easy flower embroidery stitches.

 If you are looking for small hand embroidery motifs check it out here.